 Proper reasons for ‘non-use’

 If you have not used your mark due to circumstances that are out of your control, it is possible to avoid cancellation.
-Proper reasons for non-use have to be significant and usually are related to import and export restrictions, national marketing limitations, extreme illness and acts, or events or circumstances beyond the control of the trade mark owner, such as natural disasters or war.
+Proper reasons for non-use have to be significant and are usually related to import and export restrictions, national marketing limitations, extreme illness and acts, or events or circumstances beyond the control of the trade mark owner, such as natural disasters or war.

 If you believe you can provide evidence that you could not use your mark due to extreme complications, or that you tried to overcome such complications but were unable to, you can file a witness statement in which you have to give details of why you have not been able to use the mark.
-However, the cases where you can demonstrate proper reasons for non-use are rare.
+Proper reasons are found only if you can provide evidence that in the absence of extreme circumstances, there would have been a genuine use of your trade mark in the 5- year applicable period.

 How do I prove that I have used my trade mark?